cma2015/CAFU/Test_data/README.md

 - (18) Extract Sequences

-  This function needs the file "maize.fa", "maize.gff3" and "Assembled_transcript.fasta" in the folder "Others" and a transcript ID list generated from "Analyze Differential Expression".
+  This function needs the file "maize.fa.zip", "maize.gff3.zip" and "Assembled_transcript.fasta" in the folder "Others" and a transcript ID list generated from "Analyze Differential Expression".

 - (19) Remove Batch Effect

-  This function needs the file "Assembled_transcript_expression", and "Batch_information" in the folder "others".
+  This function needs the file "Assembled_transcript_expression", and "Batch_information.zip" in the folder "others".